Dmytro-Ostrenko/Py-power/README.md

 ```
 ```
-===Reading language: english:User guide for "Personal Assistant":===
+===Reading language: english:User guide for "Personal Assistant":=== *Add a new contact :
+    - Type the command "1" and press Enter.
+    - Enter the contact's name, address, phone number, email, and date of birth.
+    - If a contact with the same name and date of birth already exists, you cannot duplicate the contact.
+*Search for a contact:
+    - To search for a contact, enter command "2" and press Enter.
+    - Next, enter the contact's first name or last name; the input is not case sensitive.
 *Deleting entries from the contact book:
      - Type the command "3" and press Enter.
      - Enter the name of the contact you want to delete.